ImgBotApp/InternetNL/detail/web/tls/fs-params/exp_nl.md

-We check the forward secrecy parameters and we expect their bit-length to be sufficiently secure.
+We check if the bit-length of the DH is sufficiently secure.